xaileena/xaileena/README.md

   <br>

-- Junior at McGill University pursuing a BSc. in Computer Science
+- Pursuing a Bachelor's at McGill University

 <br><br>